Luna Sea: Musical style and influence

-Many newer bands and artists, most being visual kei acts, have been influenced by Luna Sea.
+Nishidera wrote that Luna Sea created a "rhythm revolution" in Japanese rock that brought about a major change in Japanese music and led to teenage boys and girls picking up musical instruments across the country.
+Additionally, he suggested that, while there had been earlier instances of signature model instruments for specific musicians becoming popular, Luna Sea are the only example where the signature model of each band member has sustained popularity.
+HMV Japan called Luna Sea pioneers of visual kei, and wrote that they influenced many newer bands in the scene.
 Eremenko wrote that they "had an impact on literally hundreds of bands that followed in their wake in the next decade."
-Acts that cite them as an influence or look up to them include Miyavi, Mucc, D, Shinno of Nogod, members of Alice Nine, Tōru Kawauchi of 12012, Kei and Denka from Dio – Distraught Overlord, Aki of Sid, Makoto of Λucifer, Kazuno, Touya and Ruka of Charlotte, Silver Ash leader Ling, Hazuki of Lynch. and Deathgaze, Dazzle Vision's Takuro, several members of Nightmare, Akiya from Kagrra, and all five members of The Gazette.
+Acts that cite them as an influence or look up to them include Miyavi, Mucc, D, Takuma of 10-Feet, Rottengraffty vocalists Nobuya and Naoki, Shinno of Nogod, members of Alice Nine, Tōru Kawauchi of 12012, Kei and Denka from Dio – Distraught Overlord, Aki of Sid, Makoto of Lucifer, Kazuno, Touya and Ruka of Charlotte, Silver Ash leader Ling, Hazuki of Lynch., Dazzle Vision's Takuro, Kai from Esprit D'Air, several members of Nightmare, Akiya from Kagrra, and all five members of The Gazette.
 DuelJewel members Hayato and Yuya cited Luna Sea as the reason they entered the visual kei scene.
 Kra drummer Yasuno has said that he started playing drums because of Shinya, and their former guitarist Mai is also a fan of both Sugizo and Inoran.
 Back Number bassist Kazuya Kojima started playing bass because of J. The members of Versailles named Luna Sea and X Japan as influences, with singer Kamijo saying "I think there isn't anyone in the Japanese music business who hasn't been influenced by them."
 Likewise, Leda of Galneryus and Deluhi claims he was not even interested in music until a friend played him Luna Sea and X Japan.
-On Loudwire, Kai from Esprit D'Air names Luna Sea as one of his favorite bands.